technofocus-pte/tpirsentineldepth/Lab 3/Lab 3 – Analytics Rules.md

     <kbd>![ computer ](./media/image39.png)</kbd>

-33. Locate a new incident with title **"Malicious Inbox Rule, affected user `AdeleV@contoso.OnMicrosoft.com`"** notice that the name adapt and the effected user name added to the incident name.
+33. Locate a new incident with title **Malicious Inbox Rule, affected user `AdeleV@contoso.OnMicrosoft.com** notice that the name adapt and the effected user name added to the incident name.

     <kbd>![ computer ](./media/image40.png)</kbd>